TITLE 77: PUBLIC HEALTH

 1) Inter-facility Transfer

 A) The hospital shall have current written transfer agreements that cover pediatric patients.
-The transfer agreements shall include a provision that addresses communication and quality improvement measures between the referral and receiving hospitals, as related to patient stabilization, treatment prior to and subsequent to transfer, and patient outcome.
+The transfer agreements shall include a provision that addresses communication and quality improvement measures between the sending and receiving hospitals, as related to patient stabilization, treatment prior to and subsequent to transfer, and patient outcome.

-The hospital shall have policies/procedures addressing child abuse and neglect.
-These policies/procedures shall include, but not be limited to: the identification (including screening), evaluation, treatment and referral to DCFS of victims of suspected child abuse and neglect in accordance with State law.
+2) Suspected Child Abuse and Neglect The hospital shall have policies/procedures addressing child abuse and neglect.
+These policies/procedures shall include, but not be limited to: the identification (including the screening process and screening questions within the electronic medical record), evaluation, treatment and referral to DCFS of victims of suspected child abuse and neglect in accordance with State law.

-The hospital shall have emergency department pediatric specific treatment guidelines, order sets or policies and procedures addressing initial assessment and management for its high-volume and high-risk pediatric population (i.e., fever, trauma, respiratory distress, seizures).
+3) Emergency Department Treatment Guidelines The hospital shall have interprofessional emergency department pediatric specific treatment guidelines, clinical pathways, or protocols addressing initial assessment and management, including decision points, for the care of the high-volume and high-risk pediatric population (i.e., fever, trauma, respiratory distress, seizures).

-The hospital shall have a policy addressing the assessment of latex allergies and the availability of latex-free equipment and supplies.
+4) Latex-Allergy Policy The hospital shall have a policy addressing the assessment of latex allergies and the availability of latex-free equipment and supplies.

 e) Quality Improvement

-1) Multidisciplinary Quality Activities Policy
+1) Interprofessional Quality Activities Policy

 A) Pediatric emergency medical care shall be included in the SEDP's emergency department or section QI program and reported to the hospital Quality Committee.